Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Introduction

-\paragraph{\textsc{Manner}} This is the least concise of the categories, but can be summarised as `communicate clearly.'
-Disfluent responses violate this.

-We propose a new diagnostic measure to directly evaluate the Gricean maxim of \textsc{Quantity} called relative utterance quantity (RUQ).
-This diagnostic checks to see if the model favors a generic response (such as 'I don't know') over the reference it was trained on.
+We propose a novel automatic diagnostic inspired by the Gricean \textsc{Quantity} maxim.
+Relative Utterance Quantity checks if the model favors a generic response (such as `I don't know.') over the reference it was trained on for each prompt.
+We apply our diagnostic to a method designed to address this problem \cite{csaky-etal-2019-improving}, and find that method does mitigate it, though not by as much as a hyperparameter search.